AlexandrePoisson/Dooble-Detector/README.md

 Then to find bad labels
 	grep 'fromag' ../dooble_pics/train/*.xml
 and then you fix it
+l
+## Step 1 bis:
+Improved labeling by using the first trained model to create labelimg xml file.
+With that you can speed up the labelling task

+### setting up tensorflow
+	conda create --name tensorflow_env
+	conda activate tensorflow_env
+	conda install tensorflow=1.15 lxml pillow matplotlib
 ## Step 2: Training

 ### Transfer Learning